 The My Squirrel Guard fastener is designed for simple installation of a solar protection barrier against birds and small animals.
+Our squirrel guard wire is the perfect complement to our fasteners.
 Installed correctly, it will provide years of protection and will not void your solar panel warranty.
 It is simple and easy to install and can be completed in a few hours.

 First, assemble the two parts of the fastener.
 Insert the straight portion of the hook into the hole in the washer.
 The silver side of the washer should be inserted first.
 The silver side should face the J (bent) portion of the hook.
 Insert the washer straight without wiggling it too much as this could damage the washer and reduce it ability to firmly grip the hook.
 We recommend preparing the washers on the ground before you get onto the roof as you will find it easier to work on the ground.
 This will also prevent the loss of hooks and washers on the roof.
 We recommend preparing at least 75 washers for every 100 feet of wire or 40 washers for every 50 feet of wire you intend to install while on the roof.
 You will find that this will save you time and effort in the entire installation process.